Are Norwex Products Made in China?

-One of my biggest concerns when I first started using Norwex is that some of the Norwex Products are made in China.
+This was one of my biggest concerns when I first started using Norwex, and was contemplating becoming a Norwex consultant.
 As someone who tries her best to think global and act local, this worried me because as much as I loved the products, I didn’t want to support a company that was employing workers at unfair wages or providing unsafe working conditions.

 In China, there is a degree option for a Ph.D. in textile engineering.
 When the original Norwex plant in Norway could not keep up with production, a new plant was opened in China due to the high level of expertise in textiles.
 Once the plant opened, the amount of microfiber in Norwex cloths went from 1.5 to 2.9 million meters of microfiber per cloth.
 Impressive!

-According to the 2011 global report that focused on Norwex doing business with China:
+According to the 2011 global report that focused on Norwex owning and operating their factory in China:

 - every staff member has access to healthcare and insurance.